Essays

 Purpose

 The purpose of a literary analysis essay is to carefully examine and sometimes evaluate a work of literature or an aspect of a work of literature.
-Examining the different elements of a pieces of literature including plot, character, setting, point of view, irony, symbolism, and style to see how the author develops theme is not an end in itself but rather a process to help you better appreciate and understand the work of literature as a whole.
+Examining the different elements of a piece of literature including plot, character, setting, point of view, irony, symbolism, and style to see how the author develops a theme is not an end in itself but rather a process to help you better appreciate and understand the work of literature as a whole.
 The focus of a literary analysis essay is as expansive as the writers’ interests.
 For example, a short story analysis might include identifying a particular theme and then showing how the writer suggests that theme through the point of view of the story.
-It is important to remember that literary analysis does not merely demonstrate a particularly literary element.
+It is important to remember that literary analysis does not merely demonstrate a particular literary element.
 The focus is explaining how that element is meaningful or significant to the work as a whole.
-See Essay Organization.
+See Essay Organization in Related Pages on the right side bar for more information.

 Close Reading